 Drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
 The presence of contaminants does not necessarily indicate that water poses a health risk.
-More information about contaminants and potential health effects can be obtained by calling the Environmental or from human activity.

 Microbial contaminants, such as viruses and bacteria that may come from sewage treatment plants, septic systems, agricultural livestock operations and wildlife.
 Inorganic contaminants, such as salts and metals, which can be naturally occurring or result from urban stormwater runoff, industrial or domestic wastewater discharges, oil and gas production, mining or farming.
 Pesticides and herbicides which may come from a variety of sources such as agriculture, urban stormwater runoff and residential uses.
 Organic Chemical Contaminants, including synthetic and volatile organic chemicals, which are a by-product of industrial processes and petroleum production, can also come from gas stations, urban stormwater runoff, and septic systems.
 Radioactive contaminants which can be naturally occurring or be thew result of oil and gas production and mining activities.
 In order to ensure that tap water is safe to drink, the EPA prescribes regulations that limit the limit the number of certain contaminants in water provided by public water systems.
 Food and Drug Administration (FGDA) regulations establish limits for contaminants in bottled water which must provide the same protection for public health.